tamizhvendan/tamizhvendan.github.com/source/_posts/2015-07-15-securing-apis-in-suave-using-json-web-token.markdown

     str
 ```

-To keep things simple I haven't added any validations here.
-The next step is create a Suave *WebPart* to expose the audience create functionality.
+To keep things simple, I haven't added any validations here.
+The next step is to create a Suave *WebPart* to expose the audience create functionality.

 Add a new source file *AuthServer.fs* in the **SuaveJwt** project and update it as below